Amazon’s Second Prime Day Starts October 11—Here’s Everything to Know

 What competing stores are offering Amazon Prime Day discounts?

 Prime Day is Amazon's giant sale event, but other retailers often offer competitive deals and the Prime Early Access Sale is no different.
-For example, Target just announced Target Deal Days will be taking place October 6 through October 8 to start your season of savings.
-During Amazon Prime Day 2022 in July, we saw sales and matched prices from Walmart, Best Buy, Chewy, and Kohl's just to name a few.
-If you don't have an Amazon Prime account, you can always try it for free for 30 days and get the best of both worlds.
+For example, you can shop Wayfair's 5 Days of Deals now and Walmart just kicked off its Rollbacks and More sale, which will run through October 13.
+During Amazon Prime Day 2022 in July, we saw sales and matched prices from Best Buy, Chewy, and Kohl's just to name a few.

 RELATED CONTENT: